hackerspacesv/RIOT-hardware/README.md

   system-on-a-module that runs a lightweight version of GNU/Linux.
 This breakout board should facilitate the creation of low-cost WiFi-802.15.4 bridges and edge routers.

+### Board documentation

+A guide (in spanish) to use this board with RIOT OS is available at the [Hackerspace San Salvador Wiki](http://hackerspace.teubi.co/wiki/index.php?title=HSSV_ATSAMR21_Breakout)

 ### Licensing and use
 **Copyright 2018 Mario Gomez <mario.gomez@teubi.co>**